While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 Fast forward to today, and there are 582 million entrepreneurs in the world.
 The opportunities have exploded.

 That’s a big reason why, according to Google, usage of the term looks like this:

-This post takes a closer look at what it means to be an entrepreneur.
-You’ll also hear from some modern-day entrepreneurs who explain how they took the leap, and how you can too.
+Today, we’re going to take a closer look at what it means to be an entrepreneur.
+You’ll also hear from some modern-day online entrepreneurs who explain how they took the leap, and how you can too.